hashicorp/nomad-guides/application-deployment/consul-connect-with-nomad/README.md

 If you run `consul members`, you should see the server and client instances.

 Verify that Nomad is running with `ps -ef | grep nomad`.
 You should see "/usr/local/bin/nomad agent -config=/etc/nomad.d/nomad.hcl".
-If you run `nomad status`, you should see that the sockshop and sockshopui jobs are running.
+If you run `nomad status`, you should see that the catalogue-with-connect service is running.

 ## Step 7: Verify the Deployment
 The demo will automatically launch the catalogue app and Catalogue-db database and associated Consul Connect proxies using the command `nomad job run catalogue-with-connect.nomad`.
 You do not need to run these yourself.